teamapp-ai/teamapp-ai.github.io/repeating-tasks.md

 * safety, compliance and security
 * bathrooms, gym floor and specific rooms
 * sales enquiries and follow-up cadences
-* social media and other marketing cadences
+* social media and other marketing related tasks
 * end of shift reporting and handovers
 * staff rostering and timetable/promotion updates